Kerberoasting in April 2026: Why CVE-2026-20833 Enforcement Is Not Enough Without AD Mines

 Share:

 The mechanics are straightforward.
 Any authenticated domain user can request a Kerberos service ticket (TGS) for any Service Principal Name (SPN) registered in Active Directory.
 That ticket is encrypted with a hash derived from the service account's password.
-The attacker receives the encrypted blob and takes it offline — away from any monitoring infrastructure — to crack it using tools like Hashcat running on commodity GPU hardware.
+The attacker receives the encrypted blob and takes it offline — away from any monitoring — to crack it with tools like Hashcat on commodity GPU hardware.
 Modern GPU rigs crack eight-character complex passwords in under four hours.
 Twelve-character passwords that don't include truly random characters fall within days.

-What CVE-2026-20833 Changes — And What It Doesn't
+What CVE-2026-20833 Changes, and What It Doesn't

-This month marks a critical inflection point.
+This month is a critical inflection point.
 CVE-2026-20833 is a Windows Kerberos information disclosure vulnerability with a CVSS score of 5.5 that reflects the use of broken cryptographic algorithms — specifically RC4-HMAC — in Kerberos ticket issuance.
 Microsoft began shipping hardening updates in January 2026, and the April 2026 Windows security updates change the default ticket issuance behavior to AES-SHA1 for all accounts without explicit encryption settings.

 Semperis, which specializes in Active Directory security, estimates that 78% of enterprise AD environments contain service accounts with SPNs registered and passwords that have never been rotated or were set to comply with minimum complexity requirements rather than genuine strength.
-These accounts survive the April 2026 enforcement exactly as vulnerable as they were before — just slightly more expensive to crack.
+These accounts survive the April 2026 enforcement exactly as vulnerable as before — just slightly more expensive to crack.

-The Deception Angle: AD Mines Turn Kerberoasting Into a Trip Wire
+AD Mines Turn Kerberoasting Into a Trip Wire

 Why Traditional Monitoring Fails Against Kerberoasting

-Sophisticated Kerberoasting tools including Rubeus, which is the current preferred tool in ransomware actor playbooks, have implemented "slow roasting" techniques that space requests over hours or even days, mimicking natural service authentication patterns.
+Sophisticated Kerberoasting tools including Rubeus, the current preferred tool in ransomware actor playbooks, have implemented "slow roasting" techniques that space requests over hours or even days, mimicking natural service authentication patterns.
 Rubeus can be configured to request exactly one TGS per hour, staying well under any volumetric threshold.
 CrowdStrike's 2025 Global Threat Report documented this evolution: "attackers have adapted their tooling to operate below detection thresholds, specifically countering SOC runbooks built around legacy Kerberoasting indicators."

-The Compliance Dimension: Kerberoasting, Breach Notification, and Audit Trails
+Kerberoasting, Breach Notification, and Audit Trails

 RBI/SEBI Directives and CERT-In 6-Hour Reporting: India's CERT-In 2022 directive mandates reporting of cyber incidents — including unauthorized access — within six hours of detection.
-For financial institutions under RBI and SEBI regulatory oversight, this timeline is existential.
+For financial institutions under RBI and SEBI oversight, this timeline is existential.
 An AD Mine alert fires the moment a Kerberoasting attempt occurs, not hours or days later when damage has accumulated.
 The six-hour clock starts at the point of detection, and Mine2's immediate alert means that point is the very beginning of the attack chain.

 Implement Group Managed Service Accounts (gMSA) for all new deployments. gMSAs use 256-bit randomly generated passwords that rotate automatically every 30 days.
-An attacker who cracks a gMSA ticket will find a 256-bit random value — computationally infeasible to crack offline.
+An attacker who cracks a gMSA ticket finds a 256-bit random value — computationally infeasible to crack offline.
 Migrate existing high-risk service accounts to gMSA as a medium-term project.

 Enable Kerberos audit logging and route it to your SIEM with AD Mine exceptions.
 Configure Windows to log all Kerberos TGS requests (Event ID 4769).
 Establish a baseline of normal service account request patterns.
 Create high-priority alerts specifically for TGS requests targeting your AD Mine accounts — these should be P1 alerts requiring immediate response.

 Test your detection capability quarterly.
 Use a non-privileged test account to run a controlled Kerberoasting simulation against your AD Mine accounts.
-Verify that alerts fire within the expected timeframe.
-Document the test results for PCI-DSS Requirement 11.5 compliance evidence.
+Verify alerts fire within the expected timeframe.
+Document the results for PCI-DSS Requirement 11.5 compliance evidence.

 The Bottom Line

-Deception technology planted inside Active Directory creates a detection perimeter that no patch can replicate and no attacker can avoid without abandoning the attack entirely.
+Deception planted inside Active Directory creates a detection perimeter no patch can replicate and no attacker can avoid without abandoning the attack entirely.
 The moment a threat actor requests a Kerberos ticket for a Mine2 decoy service account, your security team knows — before the ticket is cracked, before the password is recovered, before any lateral movement begins.

 Start protecting your Active Directory today at https://www.mine2.io/product.